-Better Behaviour Towards Mealtimes
+Better Behavior Towards Mealtimes

 Of course, this also swings the other way.
-If a Malamute gets excited by their upcoming meal, you could find them behaving more erratic in the build-up to mealtimes.
+If a Malamute gets excited by their upcoming meal, you could find them behaving more erratically in the build-up to mealtimes.
 This applies to any diet they are on and is not exclusive to the raw diet.

 Although a raw diet does appear to have lots of benefits for Alaskan Malamutes, there are some risks involved that you should be aware of before making the change.

 The most common issue encountered by owners using raw diets is failing to feed their Alaskan Malamutes a balanced diet with all the nutrients they need to stay healthy.
 Feeding an Alaskan Malamute an unbalanced diet can quickly lead to them becoming unenergetic, moody, and ill.